 Similarly, ensuring that clients, many of whom are incontinent, are kept clean on a day to day basis as well as bathed (Facilities must abide by Ontario Government guidelines mandating clients are bathed two times per week) can also be very challenging.

-Below are the steps we take when arranging Senior care in Long Term Care Facilities.
+Below are the steps we take when arranging supplemental senior care in Long Term Care Facilities.

 Step 1 – During the initial phone inquiry we’ll ask: